 AbstractDo you ever feel like you need to move your legs faster than your parents do just to keep up with them?
 This could be because of the difference in leg length between you and your parents.
 How many more steps do you need to take compared to your parents to walk down the block?
 Can you use a walking test to determine how tall a person is?
 This science project will help you find out!
-You can even use your phone and Google's Science Journal app to record the steps and determine the pace.
+You can even use your phone and a sensor app to record the steps and determine the pace.

 Test if the height of a person is related to the length of their steps, and if this information can be used to estimate a person's height.

 An activity tracker or fitness tracker is an electronic device that is often used by joggers or walkers to tell them how far a distance they have traveled, how much energy was used during the activity, etc. Its predecessor is the pedometer (Figure 1).
 The name pedometer comes from the Latin words "ped," which means to walk, and "meter," which means to measure.
 Pedometers measure the number of steps taken and use that to calculate the distance walked.

 Figure 1.
 A picture of a fitness tracker (left) and a pedometer (right).